DTrejo/dtrejo.github.io/stable-diffusion.md

 Stable diffusion is super fun.
 You can get some free credits using [beta.dreamstudio.ai](https://beta.dreamstudio.ai/dream) ([dreamstudio discord](https://discord.gg/stablediffusion)).
 You can find prompt inspiration on [lexica.art](https://lexica.art/) ([lexica discord](https://discord.gg/bMHBjJ9wRh)).
 I also recommend joining the discord chats.

+For higher quality images you definitely want inpainting, outpainting, and to increase the resolution.
+It seems like this [photoshop extension called alpaca](https://old.reddit.com/r/StableDiffusion/comments/wyduk1/show_rstablediffusion_integrating_sd_in_photoshop/) would help.

 ## Stable diffusion examples
-Here are a couple prompts and images made with Stable Diffusion.
+Here are a couple prompts and images I made with Stable Diffusion.

 ### Metal credit cards on tables
 Prompt theme: `chime metal credit card with edge to edge metallic emerald green finish and varnish chime branding on a Shou Sugi Ban table`